Shida18719/heritage-housing-issue/README.md

   - We want to predict the house sale price from a four inherited houses and any other house in Ames, Iowa.
   - We want to perform data cleaning, feature engineering, feature scaling, and feature selection.
-  - We want to build a regressor ML pipeline to predict sale price..
+  - We want to build a regressor ML pipeline to predict sale price.
-  - Evaluate regressor performance to meet the requirement .
+  - Evaluate regressor performance to meet the requirement.
   - We want to deploy a Streamlit UI dashboard that meets the business requirements, where the client is able to view a display of the study showing the correlation between relevance house attributes and sale price and capability to predict the house sale price.